Privacy Policy

 8. International Data Transfers

-8.1 Transfers to Portugal and the EEA
+8.1 Transfers to the EEA (Portugal, Italy, and Other EEA Countries)

 8.2 Transfers to the United States

+The specific safeguards applicable to each provider are set out in the table in Section 6.5 above.
 You may request further information about the specific safeguards applied to any particular transfer by contacting us at info@elitegoldenvisa.com.

 8.3 Transfers to Other Countries

 We may serve clients from any jurisdiction.
 Where we process the personal data of individuals located outside the UK and EEA, we will comply with the applicable data protection laws of their jurisdiction and ensure that appropriate safeguards are in place for any cross-border transfers.
+Where no adequacy decision exists for the recipient country, we will use SCCs or other approved transfer mechanisms.

 9. Data Retention